 We are an externally managed, closed-end, non-diversified management investment company.
 Prior to the completion of this offering, we will convert into OFS Capital Corporation and file an election to be treated as a business development company under the Investment Company Act of 1940, as amended.
 Our investment objective is to provide our stockholders with both current income and capital appreciation through primarily debt investments and, to a lesser extent, equity investments.
-As of March 31, 2011, our investment portfolio consisted of outstanding loans of approximately \$4.7 million in aggregate principal amount and equity investments of \$67.0 million (including our investment in OFS Capital WM, LLC of \$62.2 million).
+As of December 31, 2011, our investment portfolio (including investments held by our wholly-owned subsidiary OFS Capital WM, LLC and the SBIC entity (as defined in this prospectus)) consisted of outstanding loans of approximately \$231.8 million in aggregate principal amount and equity investments of \$2.5 million.
 Following this offering, we intend to continue to pursue an investment strategy focused primarily on investments in middle-market companies in the United States.
 We expect that our investments will include asset classes in which our external manager has expertise, including investments in senior secured, unitranche, second-lien and mezzanine loans and, to a lesser extent, warrants and other minority equity securities.
-Initially, we expect that our senior loan investments will principally be made through on-balance sheet or off-balance sheet special purpose vehicles.
+Initially, we expect that our senior loan investments will principally be made through on-balance sheet special purpose vehicles.

 OFS Capital Management, LLC will serve as our external manager.
 OFS Capital Services, LLC will serve as our administrator.
-These entities are subsidiaries of Orchard First Source Asset Management, LLC, our parent company prior to the completion of this offering and an established lender to middle-market companies since 1995 which, including its subsidiaries and certain affiliates, had approximately \$665.0 million of assets under management (excluding cash held for operating purposes and the OFS Capital WM, LLC loan portfolio) as of March 31, 2011.
+These entities are subsidiaries of Orchard First Source Asset Management, LLC, our parent company prior to the completion of this offering and an established lender to middle-market companies since 1995 which, including its subsidiaries and certain affiliates, had approximately \$638.0 million of assets under management (excluding cash held for operating purposes and the OFS Capital WM, LLC loan portfolio) as of December 31, 2011.